BOOKS

 Flattening the World to a Picture Plane: On Perspective as a Technology of Power in Western Visual and Architectural Culture

-The Perspective of Drawing: In Conversation with Dan Hogman
+The Perspective of Drawing: In Conversation

 The Museum as Third Space: Civic Permeability and Its Discontents